-11. Details of Directors seeking appointment / reappointment at the 53rd Annual General Meeting in pursuance of provisions of the Companies Act, 2013 & Regulation 36 (3) of SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015:
+11. Details of Directors seeking appointment / reappointment at the 54th Annual General Meeting in pursuance of provisions of the Companies Act, 2013 & Regulation 36 (3) of SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015:

-Particulars Mr. M A Azeez Mr. P Sudhindran Mr. N Rama Suresh Khaleeli Date of Birth 26.03.1947 13.03.1950 05.07.1979 Qualification B.A CA BSC Nature of Expertise Wide Business Accounting & Experience Financial Marketing & Sales Date of First Appointment 30.09.1999 21.09.2019 21.09.2019 Name of the other Public Limited Companies in which he holds Directorship Nil Nil Nil bottion an obtain (iii babb other Director of any Other Not related to any Other Director of the Company Shareholding in the Company as on 31.03.2021 2.23%
+Particulars Mrs. V Krishna Kumari Mr. V Padmanabham

+Date of Birth 10.05.1954 26/02/1952

+Qualification S.S.L.C B.Com.

+Nature of Expertise Wide Business Wide Business Experience

+Experience of over 30 years in sea food

+шхретенее industry.

+Date of First 06.03.2012 31/07/2001

+Appointment 00.03.2012

+Name of the other Sea Food Exporters

+Public Limited N;1 Association of India

+Companies in which he Nil

+holds Directorship

+Disclosure of Spouse of Mr. V Spouse of Mrs. V Krishna

+relationships between Padmanabham, Kumari, Director

+directors (in case of Managing Director

+appointment of a

+director)

+Percentage of

+Shareholding in the 9.59% 15.13%

+Company as on 7.J770 13.13%

+31.03.2022

-- 12. The Board of Directors have appointed Mr. Balu Sridhar, Partner, A K Jain & Associates as Scrutinizer to scrutinize the voting at the meeting and remote e-voting process in a fair and transparent manner. - 13.
+- 12. The Board of Directors have appointed M/s A K Jain & Associates as Scrutinizer to scrutinize the voting at the meeting and remote e-voting process in a fair and transparent manner. - 13.
 Pursuant to the provisions of Section 72 of the Companies Act, 2013, Shareholders are entitled to make nomination in respect of Shares held by them in physical form, Shareholders desirous of making the nominations are requested to send their requests to the Registrar and Share Transfer Agent. - 14.
+The Securities Exchange Board of India (SEBI) has, vide the circular dated November 3, 2021, mandated the Furnishing of PAN, email address, mobile number, bank account details and nomination by holders of physical securities.
+Any service request shall be entertained only upon registration of the PAN, Bank details and the nomination.
+Ensure that your PAN is linked to Aadhaar.
+We request you to furnish the documents/details to our RTA, M/s BTS Consultancy Services Pvt Ltd. immediately as per the relevant forms i.e., ISR-1(for updating Address, Pan, Mobile, E-mail) SH-13 (Nomination).
+The aforesaid forms can be downloaded from the website of RTA i.e., http://btsindia.co.in/.
+Folios wherein any one of the said document / details are not available on or after April 01, 2023, shall be frozen and you will not be eligible to lodge grievance or avail service request from the RTA and shall not be eligible for receipt of dividend in physical mode. b.
+After December 31, 2025, the frozen folios shall be referred by RTA/Company to the administering authority under the Benami Transactions (Prohibitions) Act, 1988 and or Prevention of Money Laundering Act, 2002.

-SEBI has mandated the registration of Permanent Account Number (PAN) and Bank Account Details for all securities holders.
-Members holding shares in physical form are therefore, to send duly signed letter including Folio No., Bank Account Details (Account Number, 9 digit MICR code and 11 digit IFSC), e-mail IDs and mobile number along with self-attested copy of PAN Card and original cancelled cheque to RTA through e-mail at btschennai@gmail.com.
-The original cancelled cheque should bear the name of the Member.
-Members holding shares in demat form are requested to submit the aforesaid information to their respective Depository Participant. - 15.
-The Members who still hold share certificate(s) in physical form are advised to dematerialize their shareholding to avail the benefits of dematerialization, which include easy liquidity, since trading is permitted in dematerialized form only, electronic transfer, savings in stamp duty and elimination of any possibility of loss of documents and bad deliveries.
+15. The Members who still hold share certificate(s) in physical form are advised to dematerialize their shareholding to avail the benefits of dematerialization, which include easy liquidity, since trading is permitted in dematerialized form only, electronic transfer, savings in stamp duty and elimination of any possibility of loss of documents and bad deliveries.
 Further, effective from April 01, 2019, requests for effecting transfer of securities shall not be processed unless the securities are held in a dematerialized form with a depository except in case of transmission or transposition of securities as per the Listing Regulations.